ILikePapyrus/technical-writing-1942/docs/PRD.md

   **predefined formations** (e.g., V-shape or serpentine).
 - **Enemy Fire:** Enemies shoot bullets downwards.
 - **Collisions:**
   - Collision with player's bullet: The enemy aircraft is destroyed (after 1 or more hits depending on the type).
   - Collision with player's aircraft: The player loses a life.
   - Off-screen exit: If an enemy leaves the bottom boundary, it disappears.

 ### 3.4.
 Power-Up (POW)

-- **Generation:** When a **complete red formation** of enemy aircraft is destroyed, a *power-up* called **"POW"** appears (represented as a red P).
+- **Generation:** When a **complete red formation** of enemy aircraft is destroyed, a _power-up_ called **"POW"** appears (represented as a red P).
 - **Collection:** The player must fly over the "POW" element to activate it.
 - **Primary Effects (Implement at least 2 types):**
   1. **Double Cannon:** Increases firepower (e.g., fires two side-by-side bullets instead of one).
-    2. **Escorts (Options):** Two smaller aircraft appear on the sides of the "Super Ace" and fire in sync, increasing coverage.
-(These "options" can be destroyed by enemy bullets or collisions).
+  2. **Escorts:** Two smaller aircraft appear on the sides of the "Super Ace" and fire in sync, increasing coverage.
+(The escorts can be destroyed by enemy bullets or enemy collisions).

 ### 3.5.
 Game Cycle and Win/Loss Conditions

 - **Lives:** The player starts with a limited number of lives (default: 3).
-- **Loss of Life:** Occurs upon collision with an enemy aircraft or enemy bullet (except during the *loop*).
+- **Loss of Life:** Occurs upon collision with an enemy aircraft or enemy bullet (except during the _loop_).
 - **Game Over:** When the life counter reaches zero.
-- **Score:** A visible counter must track points (e.g., 50 points for the smallest enemy).
+- **Score:** A visible counter must track points (50 points for the smallest enemy).

 ---